SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 - These will be done in a more liberal way than the conservative manner of the SoundFont® 2 updates that E-mu has done.
 - Some improvements will only be available in SFe64.
-- SFe64 is not affected by limitations created by the EMU8000 sound processor and Sound Blaster(r) cards, and therefore will have more improvements.
+- SFe64 is not affected by limitations created by the EMU8000 sound processor and Sound Blaster® cards, and therefore will have more improvements.
 - To avoid over-stress of developers of the SFe Team, as well as SFe instrument banks, features will be spread out across versions.
 We hope to release a new version every 3–5 years.
 - SFe64 development can be done in tandem with SFe32.

 * * *

-## 1.5a plans
+## 1.5a Plans

 The features for version 4.00 have been frozen after the release of version 4.00.4.
 This doesn't mean that we're done with SFe, in fact, this is only the beginning of the format's development.